Japan Ministry of Finance Coins in Original Holders of Sale

 NGC will provide the same information that it does for its normal grading services, and Meiji, Taisho and Showa dates are provided in addition to their Common Era year of issue.
 This information appears on a tamper-evident label beneath the obverse of the coin.
 Holographic wraps will also be placed around the top and bottom of the rigid Japan Ministry of Finance holder.
 This feature will serve to discourage opening of the holder, but because these coins are not in NGC holders, NGC cannot guarantee the grades it applies to these Japan Ministry of Finance coins.

 Coins can be submitted under World teirs at regular pricing for normal turnaround times.
 Japan Ministry of Finance coins should be submitted on their own submission invoice without coins requiring any other services.
-Five or more coins valued at less than $1,000 can be submitted under NGC's World Gold tier with a five-day turnaround, for just $21 per coin.
-Coins valued at more than $1,000 must be sent under the World Standard or Express tiers, depending on their value.
+Five or more coins valued at less than $3,000 can be submitted under NGC's World Gold tier with a five-day estimated turnaround time for just $30 per coin.
+Coins valued at more than $3,000 must be sent under a higher tier.